tavik000/python-key-chatbot/README.md

 ### 4. Build a Facebook App

 Check this link to build up a Facebook Messenger Chatbot.
-You don't need to build up the server, it's already in this program - [How to Host a Python and Flask Facebook Messenger Bot on Heroku](https://www.twilio.com/blog/2018/02/facebook-messenger-bot-heroku-python-flask.html)
+You don't need to build up the server, it's already in this program <br>
+[How to Host a Python and Flask Facebook Messenger Bot on Heroku](https://www.twilio.com/blog/2018/02/facebook-messenger-bot-heroku-python-flask.html) - in this case, heroku are not applied.

 ### 5. Modify program